pescarolo27/Nobel_Prize_Winners_R/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Machine learning was not applied in this project.
 This repository only contains R code.
-To see results, open the files in R studio or some other sufficient software.
+To see results, the files would have to be opened in R studio or some other compatible software.